 2. Go With an Open Mind

-Your experience will be completely different than mine, but if you go with an open mind you are going to have the best time.
+Your experience will be completely different than mine and everyone else’s, but if you go with an open mind you are going to have the best time.

-We arrived at the festival site at about 6.30am, thinking we’d just stroll right in.
+On my first year, we arrived at the festival site at about 6.30am, thinking we’d just stroll right in.
 Nope.
 The walk from the car park is long, we queued for four hours and it was scorching hot.
-Our friends went later and strolled right in.

-We had loads of stuff, but we decided we didn’t want to make 2 trips, so we took everything with us.
-And we had A LOT of stuff.
+Our first year, we decided we didn’t want to make 2 trips, so we took everything with us.
+And we had a LOT of stuff.
 Tents, chairs, our backpacks, food, alcohol…

 By the time we got to the gates, the collective misery of the crowd was obvious, some people were even crying.
 I’d pretty much lost the will to live.
 My back was aching, my hands were hurting, I was burnt, tired and we’d run out of water.
 I was dragging one of my bags along the floor.